 A. Correct pairing: (1) The process might proceed by a "one-by-one" mechanism in which each molecule of reduced RNase is rapidly oxidized to the native, active form without the accumulation of significant quantities of partial oxidation products.
 The formation of the first bond would, in this system, greatly increase the likelihood that a second bond would form in the same molecule over the probability that a first bond would form in another molecule.
 (2) The rates of formation of successive disulfide bonds might be sufficiently different that, at any time, the population of molecules would be predominantly of one kind; e.g., one SS bond with six SH groups, two SS bonds with four SH groups, etc. Although the correct pairing of SH groups is assumed in this mechanism, enzyme activity would first appear only after the formation of the final, fourth, bond (if all four are indeed essential).
-(3) A variation of mechanism No. 2 would involve rates of oxidation essential).
 (3) A variation of mechanism No. 2 would involve rates of oxidation of the four pairs of SH groups that are essentially the same.
-This variation would head to the formation of a mixture of partially oxidized molecules; activity would $\leq$ lead to the formation of a mixture of partially oxidized molecules; activity would appear upon oxidation of the fourth pair or possibly earlier, should some molecules having only two or three disulfide bonds possess activity.
-(4) A situation might be visualized in which the correct arrangement of disulfide bonds has been formed but where the resulting molecules are inactive because of incorrect secondary and = tertiary structure.
+This variation would lead to the formation of a mixture of partially oxidized molecules; activity would lead to the formation of a mixture of partially oxidized molecules; activity would appear upon oxidation of the fourth pair or possibly earlier, should some molecules having only two or three disulfide bonds possess activity.
+(4) A situation might be visualized in which the correct arrangement of disulfide bonds has been formed but where the resulting molecules are inactive because of incorrect secondary and tertiary structure.
 The appearance of enzyme activity and "native" spectral properties would result from the rearrangement of noncovalent interactions to yield the native form.